Shiva30jun/SEP_Group_Project/SchoolRepairs.md

 - Conduct a comprehensive audit to identify and document all deferred maintenance tasks across WRDSB public schools.
 - Establish a funding strategy to address the backlog, including exploring government grants and alternative financing options.
 - Implement a monitoring and reporting mechanism to track progress and ensure accountability.

+**Sub-Issues**:

+- **Sub-Issue 1**: Comprehensive Audit of Deferred Maintenance
+  - **Priority**: 🔴 High
+  - **Goal**: Identify and document all outstanding maintenance issues across WRDSB public schools.
+  - **Approach**: Engage facility staff to assess each public school and record maintenance needs.
+  - **Tasks**:
+    - Develop standardized inspection checklists.
+    - Schedule and conduct inspections for all public schools.
+    - Compile and analyze data to quantify the backlog.